Pseudopotential Lattice Boltzmann Method for boiling heat transfer: a mesh refinement procedure: Numerical results

 \subsubsection{Grid refinement}

 The results obtained for four different meshes are reported next.
-In Fig. \ref{fig:droplet-cooling-meshes} is shown how the radius of the droplet $R(t)$ changes with time, while the respective parameters in l.u. are given in Table \ref{tab:parameters-droplet-cooling}.
-The following parameters were assumed constant for all meshes: $\eta_\ell=\eta_v=0.1$, $\lambda_\ell=\lambda_v=2/3$, $C_{\text{V};\ell}=C_{\text{V};v}=5.0$ and $\mathbf{g}=0$.
-To assure stability at the beginning of the simulation, the energy equation is not solved from $t=0$ to $t=10.000$.
+In Fig. \ref{fig:droplet-cooling-meshes}, it is shown how the radius of the droplet $R(t)$ changes with time, while the respective parameters in l.u. are given in Table \ref{tab:parameters-droplet-cooling}.
+The following parameters were assumed constant for all meshes: $\eta_\ell=\eta_v=0.1$, $\lambda_\ell=\lambda_v=2/3$, $C_{\text{V};\ell}=C_{\text{V};v}=5.0$ and $\mathbf{g}=0$, {for these cases, the Jakob number is $\text{Ja}=C_{\text{v}}\left(T_v-T_\text{sat}\right)/h_{fg}=0.133$}.
+To assure { the stability of the droplet} at the beginning of the simulation, the energy equation is not solved ({isothermal condition}) from $t=0$ to $t=10.000$.
 Thus, the temperature field is constant along that time interval.
-It can be observed that $R(t)$ first oscillates and the mechanical equilibrium is reached afterward around $t\approx 3.000$.
+It can be observed that $R(t)$ first oscillates and the mechanical equilibrium is reached afterward at $t\approx 3.000$.

 The curve $R(t)$ displayed in Fig. \ref{fig:droplet-cooling-meshes} show a fast convergence as a function of mesh size.
 This behavior is confirmed by the data presented in Table \ref{tab:parameters-droplet-cooling} for a relative quantity $\Delta^* R(t)$, defined as: